Creating test reports

 Using the custom mode for generic reporting

-If you don’t want to use Allure or wish to create some other kind of report, you can use the alternative mode for the Codefresh reporting step.
+If you don’t want to use Allure or wish to create some other kind of report, you can use the alternative Custom reporting mode for the Codefresh reporting step.

-Here is an example for a custom reporting step via Mocha.
+Here is an example of a custom reporting step via Mocha.
 The reports are placed in the folder /codefresh/volume/demochat/mochawesome-report

 .